 Back to work in the Gulf of Mexico

-BP directly employs more than 2,300 people in the Gulf of Mexico business and supports tens of thousands of additional jobs in the region
+BP directly employs more than 2,300 people in the Gulf of Mexico and we support tens of thousands of additional jobs in the region.
+At the end of 2013 we operated 10 drilling rigs in the deepwater Gulf of Mexico and plan to concentrate future activity and investment in the Gulf on growth opportunities in:

 Safety and response capabilities

-BP’s internal investigation into the 2010 Deepwater Horizon accident led to 26 recommendations for reducing risk in BP's drilling operations.
+BP’s internal investigation into the 2010 Deepwater Horizon accident (the Bly Report) led to 26 recommendations for reducing risk in BP's drilling operations.
 We have made significant progress in implementing these recommendations, including in our Gulf of Mexico operations.

 Following our agreement with the US government in November 2012 to resolve all federal criminal claims, we have agreed to take additional actions designed to further enhance the safety of drilling operations in the Gulf.

 BP joined the Marine Well Containment Company and in 2011 transferred equipment and expertise developed during the Deepwater Horizon oil spill response to this group to help industry meet regulatory requirements for drilling in the Gulf of Mexico.
-In addition, we are advancing our capability to respond to potential incidents and work with our industry to further enhance access to equipment and technologies around the world.
-BP’s global deepwater well-capping and tooling package is stored in Houston and can be deployed in a matter of days to anywhere in the world in the event of a deepwater well blowout.
+We are advancing our capability to respond to potential incidents and are working with our industry to further enhance access to equipment and technologies around the world.
+BP’s global deepwater well-capping and tooling package is stored in Houston and can be deployed in a matter of days to anywhere we operate in the world in the event of a deepwater well blowout.

 Enhanced monitoring of drilling operations in the Gulf of Mexico